Content Produced in Partnership with Kansas City Kansas

 Prior to visiting Kansas City, I had no clue how to play marbles.
 When I saw a marble-making demo on my itinerary; my first thought was, “That’s one of their star attractions?”
 When we pulled up to the rickety building on the side of the highway, I was even more skeptical.
 Lesson learned: don’t judge a book by its cover.
 Inside was a magical treasure trove of nostalgic games and vintage toys.
 Everything you could possibly remember, and then some.

-The marble making demos were way cooler than I could’ve ever imagined.
+The marble making demos were way cooler than I could’ve ever imagined and plenty of kids were enthralled too.
 Essentially a glassblowing seminar, these pieces are so delicate and miniature and I don’t know how anyone has the patience or detail-orientedness to make them into art in every design, pattern, and color imaginable.
 They make each marble they sell one by one by hand and they retail anywhere from $12-1200 dollars.
 It kinda made my brain explode thinking about how many hours go into such a tiny trinket that you could essentially lose if you actually play the game.
 And if you’re wondering how to play marbles, it’s like cards; there are a bunch of different variations and games so there’s really no wrong way.